UABC Library Facebook Blackboard Platform Quehacer Institutional Email University Gazette UABC

 English Español

-BACHELOR´S DEGREE IN
+BACHELOR'S DEGREE IN

 NUTRITION

-Educational Program in Nutrition
+Bachelor's Degree Program in Nutrition

-Curriculum 2016-2
+2017-2 Curriculum

 Introduction

-• Evaluate the lifestyles and eating habits of the population through the application of diagnostic techniques and methods that identify their influence on the health of the population.
-This, in order to implement intervention techniques that can modify attitudes and cultural behaviors.
+• Evaluate the lifestyles and eating habits of the population through the application of diagnostic techniques and methods that identify their influence on health, in order to implement intervention strategies aimed at modifying attitudes and behaviors while respecting cultural values.

 Mission